-- Light rail services along Chalmers Street begin operations from December 2019, with demands in 2026 aligning with forecasted volumes identified in the Stop Access and Design Plan: Zone S Surry Hills report (2018) prepared for the Sydney Light Rail project - Precinct development assumptions: - Atlassian, Toga and Dexus Fraser developments within the Western Forecourt are completed and occupied by 2026 - The Terminal Building redevelopment is completed and occupied/ operational by 2036 - Central Walk West will be completed and operational by 2036 - The proposed over station/ deck developments, Lee Street Siding developments and Prince Alfred Siding developments are completed and operational by 2036 - The person trip generation rates for the development within Central Precinct have been taken from the TRICS trip generation database, based similar land uses and locational characteristics - The development floor area, and associated land use breakdown, assessed for the trip generation has been taken from the reference master plan land use schedule dated 28 August 2019 - For the AM peak period, inbound pedestrian trip distribution has been based on the distribution of population data for relevant travel zone catchments around Central Precinct.
-Outbound trips have used the distribution of employment and student demands for the same catchments - An annual growth rate of three per cent has been applied to both light rail and bus trips for the 2036 future year periods - Train trips for each of the future years have been taken from the internal station matrices, to ensure interactions between the two sets of matrices align.
+- Light rail services along Chalmers Street begin operations from December 2019, with demands in 2026 aligning with forecasted volumes identified in the Stop Access and Design Plan: Zone S - Surry Hills report (2018) prepared for the Sydney Light Rail project - Precinct development assumptions: - Atlassian, Toga and Dexus Fraser developments within the Western Forecourt are completed and occupied by 2026 - The Terminal Building redevelopment is completed and occupied/ operational by 2036 - Central Walk West will be completed and operational by 2036 - The proposed over station/ deck developments, Lee Street Siding developments and Prince Alfred Siding developments are completed and operational by 2036 - The person trip generation rates for the development within Central Precinct have been taken from the TRICS trip generation database, based similar land uses and locational characteristics (as detailed in Section 5.3.3). - The development floor area, and associated land use breakdown, assessed for the trip generation has been taken from the reference master plan land use schedule dated 28 August 2019 - For the AM peak period, inbound pedestrian trip distribution has been based on the distribution of population data for relevant travel zone catchments around Central Precinct.
+Outbound trips have used the distribution of employment and student demands for the same catchments - Growth was based on 2019 Opal and PTIPS databases, increased by three per cent annually.
+Following the pandemic, TfNSW studied the potential reduction in public transport patronage and the impact of working from home.
+On the basis of the study, TfNSW recommended that the modelled patronages be reduced by between 25 per cent and 30 per cent - Train trips for each of the future years have been taken from the internal station matrices, to ensure interactions between the two sets of matrices align. - For the over station model: - Origins and destinations on the deck above the station were consolidated to the primary entrances to the buildings.
+Activity associated with